-In some countries of Europe, siesta is an official afternoon break where banks, sights and stores can be closed for 2 to up to 5 hours!
+In some countries in Europe, siesta is an official afternoon break where banks, sights, and stores can be closed for 2 to up to 5 hours!

 Have a late lunch and then just relax.
-You don’t necessary have to go to the hotel and take a nap, just relax for a couple of hours, sit back, save your energy and try to avoid exhausting yourself.
+You don’t necessarily have to go to the hotel and take a nap, just relax for a couple of hours, sit back, save your energy and try to avoid exhausting yourself.

-13. Cut your day in 2 halves
+13. Cut your day into 2 halves

 Explore the European city, like Florence, on foot in the morning.
-Walking is exhausting, especially in severe heat but before 11am it usually isn’t that bad.
+Walking is exhausting, especially in severe heat but before 11 am it usually isn’t that bad.
 The shadows of buildings cover most of the streets and temperatures are not soaring just yet.

-In summer, the sun doesn’t go down in Europe until 9 or even 10 pm so there is still plenty of time to explore.
+In summer, the sun doesn’t go set in Europe until 9 or even 10 pm so there is still plenty of time to explore.
 Check opening times of sights you want to see; some stay open until late.

-14. Museums and churches are your best friends in Europe during a heat wave
+14. Museums and churches are your best friends in Europe during a heatwave

-Museums usually have air-conditioning and churches are often very cool because of the small windows, tall ceilings and meter thick walls.
+Museums usually have air-conditioning and churches are often very cool because of the small windows, tall ceilings and meter-thick walls.
 These can be a great refuge when the summer heat gets to you.
-Find the best churches in Rome to visit here.

-15. Stay healthy during the heat wave
+15. Stay healthy during the heatwave

-Always a good idea when you travel, but especially during a heat wave in Europe.
+Always a good idea when you travel, but especially during a heatwave in Europe.
 Watch out for the people you’re traveling with.

-A few things NOT to do during a European heat wave
+A few things NOT to do during a European heatwave

 Ok, I can’t help myself.
-Besides these 15 cool tips on how to survive the heat wave, I also have some things you shouldn’t do:
+Besides these 15 cool tips on how to survive the heatwave, I also have some things you shouldn’t do:

 Don’t dive into just any water

-Still standing water and nice temperatures are the perfect breeding ground for the toxic blue algae.
+Still standing water and high temperatures are the perfect breeding ground for the toxic blue algae.
 Follow local advice if you can swim somewhere or not.